 The molds are turned upside down and drained for 24 hours before being placed in the refrigerator to set up.
 On Easter Day, the molds and gauze lining their insides are carefully removed, revealing tiny pyramid-like mounds of pasha in all their delectable glory, impressed with the Cyrillic letters ХВ (standing for Христов воскрес! or “Christ has risen!”) on one side, and the Orthodox cross on the opposite side.

 The recipe I have translated, below, is a quick, easy Finnish variation on its hardcore, time-consuming Russian cousin.

-Make sure to watch the video, below the recipe, for a great tip on how to turn your pasha into a pyramid with using the Russian wooden molds.
+Make sure to watch the video, below the recipe, for a great tip on how to turn your pasha into a pyramid without using the Russian wooden molds.

 - 100 g creamery butter

 - 2 dl whipping cream (double cream)

 - 1/2 dl succade (chopped bits of candied fruit)

 - Whip the cream.
 Whip the butter and sugar until frothy.
 Add the quark, eggs, flavorings, and whipped cream.
 Pour the quark mixture into a gauze-lined pasha mold or colander to drain.
 You can also used a coffee filter lined with filter paper.
 Let the mixture drain in a cool place (i.e., a refrigerator) overnight.